odyslam/home-urbit/README.md

 The same setup will work flawlessly if you install another OS into the raspberry pi and use `docker-compose up`.

+## Available Environment variables by service

+### Urbit

+- $AMES_PORT: The port for the ames protocol.
+Default value: 34343
+- $PIER_NAME: If multiple piers are found, choose this pier to boot from.
+- $TRANSFER_KEY: Idle the container so that I can SSH into it and place my keyfile to boot from.

+### Nginx

+- $NGINX_PASSWORD: The password for Nginx authentication.
+Default: home-urbit
+- $NGINX_USER: The user for Nginx authentication.
+Default: home-urbit

+### Minio-s3

+- $MINIO_ROOT_USER: The password for minio authnetication.
+Default: home-urbit
+- $MINIO_ROOT_USER: The user for minio authnetication.
+Default: home-urbit

+### Relevant documentation

+- How to add environment variables with Docker/Docker-compose: [Docker documentation](https://docs.docker.com/compose/environment-variables/)
+- How to add environment variables with balena: [balena docs](https://www.balena.io/docs/learn/manage/serv-vars/)

 ## Getting Started with a new comet

 1. Click on the Button above